Olskor/NSFWSecurity/README.md

 this mod is just a part of a system I created to help VRChat user to show their NSFW parts to only users that uses the mod or have followed the tutorial.

-big thanks to Jace, creator vibes goes brrrr, for the util and vrchook script :https://gitlab.com/jacefax/vibegoesbrrr and thanks to Ikeiwa that helped me a lot to create this mod : https://github.com/Ikeiwa
+big thanks to Jace, creator vibes goes brrrr, for the util and vrchook script :https://gitlab.com/jacefax/vibegoesbrrr

 <p><strong><span style="color: #ff0000;">Note that this mod/avatar setup work everywhere, but it is intended to be used only in private instances, so if you use it in public/friend+ instance, do it at your own risks, i'm not in any case responsible if you get caught/banned because you used it in friend+/public</span></strong></p>